oddkiva/sara/doc/sphinx/source/index.md

-The documentation chooses to emphasize more on the mathematical details to explain the implementation details.
+The documentation chooses to emphasize more on the mathematical details to explain some algorithmic implementation.
 I believe that my API is most of the time straightforward enough.
-The audience I am targeting here is students, scientists or software developers who want to understand those kind of details in Computer Vision.
+The audience I am targeting here is students, scientists or software developers who want to understand those kind of details.

 Table of Contents